Prodigy-API/Prodigy-API/README.md

 ---
 <div align="center">

-# 💫About Me :
+# 💫About Prodigy :
-🔭 I’m currently working on : Nothing
+🔭 Currently Working On : Personal/Bot Website & My Branding

-🌱 I’m currently learning : Node.js & Python
+🌱 Currently Learning : Node.js, Java & HMTL

-  👯 I’m open to collaborate with anyone
+👯 I’m open To Collaborations

-  🤔 I’m Not looking for help
+👨‍💻 Seeking All Support & Tips

 💬 Ask me about for any help

-  📫 How to reach me:
+📫 Contact:
-  Join my Discord at [Discord](https://discord.gg/xhz64SqHYC) or through love 💖
+  Join my Discord at [Discord](https://discord.gg/xhz64SqHYC) or through Email(coming soon) 💖

 ⚡ Fun fact: 7 out of 10 consumers find a company via the blog